rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 These sorts of one-byte details matter.
 Being off by one byte is very often the difference between "exploit works" and "exploit crashes."

-The current Stack 0 variants use `read()` and do not append this terminator.
+The current Stack 0 challenge uses `read()` and does not append this terminator.
 The detail still matters for functions that create C strings, including the `strcpy()` path in Stack 1.